Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City Council and all Commission/Committee agendas are published on the City's website in advance of the scheduled meeting.
 A copy of all agendas is also posted on the bulletin board outside of City Hall.

-The City Council adopted Ordinance 196 on February 13, 2017 which created a Wildlife Management Advisory Commission and provided for the purpose and duties of the Commission.
+The City Council adopted Ordinance 196 in 2017 which created the Wildlife Management Advisory Commission, whose purpose is to study the feasibility of managing the wildlife population.

-The City of Garden Ridge and the Wildlife Management Advisory Commission will be working with Texas Parks and Wildlife regarding census counts, management guidelines, education and possible legislative changes regarding the management of deer and other wildlife.
+The City of Garden Ridge and the Wildlife Management Advisory Commission are working with Texas Parks and Wildlife Department regarding census counts, management guidelines, education and possible legislative changes regarding the management of deer and other wildlife.

-Ordinance 186 prohibits the feeding of deer within Garden Ridge City limits.
+Ordinance 186 prohibits the feeding of deer within the city limits of Garden Ridge.

 The City hired Freese and Nichols, a city planner, to assist with future development and land use.

 The City will not make decisions about development and land use without giving the residents of Garden Ridge the opportunity to participate in the future development process.
-The City will hold several opportunities for discussion and review of all proposals at Town Hall meetings.
+The City will hold several opportunities for discussion and review of proposals at public meetings.